wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 }
 ```

-Because in real life applications we want to have access to the application under test, we need to extend the classpath for the new source set:
+Because in productive applications access to the application under test is needed, the new source set is extended by default test classpath:
 ```
 configurations {
     integrationTestCompile.extendsFrom testCompile